Frequently Asked Questions

 If you’re reading this page, you may be thinking about starting counseling and you probably have a lot of questions.
-My goal is to be transparent and open about my services by answering any questions you may have about the therapeutic process from beginning to end.
-Below is a list of frequently asked questions I receive.
-Feel free to contact me with any other questions you may have regarding my services, policies, or what to expect from counseling.
+Our goal is to be as transparent and open about our services as possible by answering any questions you may have about the therapeutic process from beginning to end.
+Below is a list of frequently asked questions we receive.
+Feel free to contact us with any other questions you may have regarding our services, policies, or what to expect from counseling.

 1. Do you accept my insurance?

-I am an in-network provider for Anthem BCBS, Cigna, and Rocky Mountain Health Plans which means I can bill them directly for services.
-For all other insurances, I’m happy to provide you with monthly statements to submit for out-of-network reimbursement which is dependent on your benefits.
-I accept Visa, MasterCard, Discover, cash, and checks as forms of payment, including payment from Health Savings Accounts (HSA) and Flex Spending Accounts.
+We have providers in-network with Anthem BCBS, Cigna, and Rocky Mountain Health Plans which means we can bill them directly for services.
+For all other insurances, we’re happy to provide you with monthly statements to submit for out-of-network reimbursement which is dependent on your benefits.
+We accept Visa, MasterCard, Discover, cash, and checks as forms of payment, including payment from Health Savings Accounts (HSA) and Flex Spending Accounts.

 2. What does insurance cover?